openecosystems/ecosystem/apps/web/public/docs/v2alpha/content/fundamentals/design-and-architecture/standards-based/data-standards/alcoa.md

 A record must completely reflect the true observation.
 Either the document is complete, consistent and correct, or an explanation has to be attached why it is not.

-Systems that process records Must have mechanisms is place that prevent recording of inaccurate data.
+Systems that process records must have mechanisms is place that prevent recording of inaccurate data.

-Data Must be correct, truthful, complete, valid, and reliable.
+Data must be correct, truthful, complete, valid, and reliable.

 ## Sources